 - show your script to the best marketing guru you can find (it actually could be your boss or colleague); let them correct it from sales point of view.

 Skills needed: creativity, creativity and one more time creativity!

 The main purpose of a storyboard is to provide a detailed description of a task for a cartoonist and animator.

 - start recording the voice-over while/before generating the storyboard;

 - not counting how many seconds each scene will take;

-- put the whole 1,5 hour movie scenario into a 7 seconds scene;
+- put the whole 1,5-hour movie scenario into a 7 seconds scene;

 - put a description for a cartoonist without examples of a picture and a comment like: “Well, read the script, this should be easy.
 Come with an idea, which I will like”.

 As you probably already understand, generating the storyboard could be very challenging.
-In order to give you an idea how my initial storyboards look – here is a screenshot from the storyboard of project called “BorrowBuddi” (online loans platform):
+In order to give you an idea of how my initial storyboards look – here is a screenshot from the storyboard of a project called “BorrowBuddi” (online loans platform):

 The picture you see on this storyboard was found somewhere on Google Images; we do not have any rights to use it in our video products.
 But it helps cartoonists to understand what actually a customer wants.

 And if they get the idea well and you work with professional artist – your storyboard evolves into something like this:

 As you can obviously see – it is also a draft, because illustrations are black and white.